Siglec: Synthesis

 SAMs can be used to target Siglecs and modulate Siglec-expressing cells by modifying the sialic acid backbone at various positions, from C-2 to C-9.
 The carboxylic acid, however, must be left intact.
-The first attempts were made to develop high-affinity sialic acid mimetics for Siglec-2, which led to the discovery that increased binding affinity came hydrogen bonding and lipophilic interactions between SAMs and Siglec-2.
+The first attempts were made to develop high-affinity sialic acid mimetics for Siglec-2, which led to the discovery that with increased binding affinity came hydrogen bonding and lipophilic interactions between SAMs and Siglec-2.
 Several separate modifications have been made at the C-2, C-5 and C-9 positions, leading Mesch et al. to hypothesizing that the simultaneous modification at all three positions could lead to optimization of binding.

 Success in drastically enhanced binding of SAMs to Siglec 2 suggests that a similar approach can work on other members of the family.
 Some modifications have included an additional simultaneous modification at the C-4 position on the sialic acid backbone.
 The development of (copper) I-catalyzed azide alkyne cycloaddition (CuAAC) click chemistry has expedited the identification of new SAMs and allowed for the creation of novel SAMs with high binding to Siglec-3, -5, -6, -7 and -10.
 As of 2017, SAMs for most Siglecs have been reported, except for Siglec -6, -8, -11, -14, -15 and -16.

-Clustering of receptors and high-avidity binding, collectively known as multivalent binding, can enhance the effectiveness of SAMs in human body.
+Clustering of receptors and high-avidity binding, collectively known as multivalent binding, can enhance the effectiveness of SAMs in the human body.
 Currently, advancements in glycoengineering have made use of SAM-decorated nanoparticles, SAM-decorated polymers and on-cell synthesis of SAMs to present SAMs to Siglecs.
 Liposomes crosslinked with SAMs also have been shown to aid in presenting antigens to antigen-presenting cells via the Siglec-1 or -7 pathways.
 Moreover, human cells, engineered with sialic acids carrying Ac5NeuNPoc incorporated into its sialoglycans and 3-bromo-benzyl azide, showed hyperactivity towards Siglec-2.